-While working on my doctorate in occupational therapy, I have found it nearly impossible to keep appointments with myself to swim.
-My hope is this blog will connect me with my swims and help promote occupational balance in my life.
+While working on my doctorate in occupational therapy, I found it nearly impossible to keep appointments with myself to swim.
+Now that I'm an OT swimming remains my most valued occupation and keeps me strong physically and mentally.
 Swimming is how I recharge, connect with myself, and manage my mental health.
 Let's dive in!

 I swam yesterday with four other Yetis.
 It was cold and lovely.
 We warmed up on the beach surrounded by friends and enjoyed an impromptu picnic.